Klein-Stein/flutter-account-manager-plugin/README.md

 </service>
 ```

-On Android 6.0+ devices you also need to request permissions at the runtime.
-We advice to use
+On Android 6.0+ and iOS devices you also need to request permissions at the runtime.
+We advice to
-[permission_handler](https://pub.dev/packages/permission_handler) (the example of using in our
+use [permission_handler](https://pub.dev/packages/permission_handler) (the example of using in our
 repository).

 ```